mrzool/bash-sensible/README.md

 fi
 ```

-## Contributing

-If you think I've missed an important option that should be present, or included something that doesn't belong here, open an issue or submit a pull request.
-I'd love to hear from you!

 #### Note for OS X users

 If you're using OS X, I recommend to follow [Josh Staiger's advice](http://www.joshstaiger.org/archives/2005/07/bash_profile_vs.html) and source `bashrc` from `bash_profile` so to keep all your configuration in one place.

+## Contributing

+Consider this as a work in progress where everything is open for discussion.
+If you think I've missed something important or included something that doesn't belong, open an issue or submit a pull request.

+## See also

+- My [article](http://mrzool.cc/writing/sensible-bash/) about Sensible Bash
+- My [dotfiles](https://github.com/mrzool/dotfiles) for more \*nix configuration goodies
+- Everything on [Arabesque](http://blog.sanctum.geek.nz/).
+Start from the [posts about Bash](http://blog.sanctum.geek.nz/category/bash/) and from the excellent series [Unix as IDE](http://blog.sanctum.geek.nz/series/unix-as-ide/) (which is also available as [ebook](https://github.com/mrzool/unix-as-ide))
+- [The Art of Unix Programming](http://catb.org/esr/writings/taoup/) is an essential read for everyone interested in Unix and I can't recommend it enough

 ## License